qroa/qroa2/README.md

 python main.py data/instructions.csv [API_AUTH_TOKEN]
 ```

-Replace `instructions.csv` with the path to your text file containing the instructions, and `HUGGING_FACE_AUTH_TOKEN` with the actual authentication token.
+Replace `instructions.csv` with the path to your text file containing the instructions, and `API_AUTH_TOKEN` with the actual authentication token.

 ### Demo and Testing Model Generation
 - **Notebook Demo:** Run `demo.ipynb` to see a demonstration of the process.